-Northrim Bancorp sports similar multiples to Middlefield with stock being priced at 9x earnings and 0.93 times book value and 5 year EPS growth of 16% or so and delivers a 3.15% yield in dividends.
+Northrim Bancorp sports similar multiples to Middlefield with stock being priced at 9x earnings and 0.93 times book value (what is book value in stock market?) and 5 year EPS growth of 16% or so and delivers a 3.15% yield in dividends.
 The bank operates in Anchorage, Alaska and is about $170 million in market cap.
 I like this better than Middlefield as the stock is more liquid, a little less expensive and the balance sheet is a little stronger.

 Medallion Financial Corp.
 (TAXI)

 Medallion Financial is a specialty finance company that primarily finances taxicab medallions in New York City.
 This is actually a very interesting situation and I am sure this will pique the interest of many value investors.
 Medallion values are now plummeting due to the disruption in the market brought on by new services like Uber and Lyft.
 For the value investor in you, it is worth noting that the stock price now reflects tremendous discount to the value – trading at less than 7 times earnings and 70% of the book value.
 The company also operates in other lines of businesses, including banking, so it has the ability to pivot and grow in other areas.
 The stock currently pays a 13.3% dividend yield, and the EPS has on average grown 13.4% in the last 5 years.

 A credit services company that services subprime market to individuals and small businesses.
 The stock trades at around 3 times earnings and 80% of the book value.
 Earnings/share have grown about 22% on average in the previous 5 years.
 The stock has suffered with rest of the subprime consumer lending industry with new regulations and enforcements by the Consumer Financial Protection Bureau (CFPB).
 This is a very hated industry and as a result certain stocks can be selling at distressed levels.